mangalam-research/btw/tech_notes.rst

 Notes from Actual Upgrades
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+- 2.0.0 to 2.1.0: Upgrade scheduled for 2017/09/26 at 7:30-9:30
+  EDT.
+The upgrade also included a Linode migration and updating the
+  OS, both of which took about 12 minutes.
+The migration queue was
+  empty and the migration itself took about 5 minutes.
+The BTW upgrade
+  ran into an unexpected issue.
+We were getting an EINTR during a
+  Kombu communication with a socket.
+Added some custom code to retry
+  the communication.
+Seems to have fixed the issue.

 - 1.4.0 to 1.4.1: Upgrade scheduled for 2016/04/30 at 8:00-9:00 EDT.
 I
   started a little before to prepare.
 The upgrade was done at about